-The cross-council committee is not obliged to follow your requests concerning which council(s) will assess your application.
-However, your application will never be referred to another council than the one(s) decided by you, if you choose "No" in the section "Submission to other councils" in the application form (under the headline "Referral to other research councils").
+The cross-council committee is not obliged to follow your requests concerning, which council(s) will assess your application.
+However, your application will never be referred to another council than the one(s) decided by you, if you chose "No" in the section "Submission to other councils" in the e-grant template (under the headline "Referral to other councils).
 If you have chosen that your application cannot be referred to another council, the cross-council committee may still decide to ask for a scientific opinion from one or more of the other councils not chosen by you.